Nextdoor/bender/README.md

 ![Bender - Serverless ETL Framework](docs/bender-logo.png)
 This project provides an extendable Java framework for creating serverless ETL functions on [AWS Lambda](https://aws.amazon.com/lambda/).
-Bende handles the complex plumbing and provides the interfaces necessary to build modules for all aspects of the ETL process.
+Bender handles the complex plumbing and provides the interfaces necessary to build modules for all aspects of the ETL process.